aws/karpenter-provider-aws/designs/native-ami-versioning.md

 ### 🔑 Suggestion

 Implement only Option 1.
 This keeps configuration within the amiFamily field, does not add new fields to be managed, and works well for users who are aware of EKS Optimized semantics, which is the audience for this feature.
+Additionally, since this doesn't add another API field, this can be easily moved to Option 2 or another option if that's a better place in the future.

 ## Appendix